 For ACR purposes, that amount to which the ACR shall be applied in computing the alternate contribution.
 The method in which the subject amount is derived differs according to whether it relates to a reemployed retiree, a contracted retiree or a leased retiree.

-subsidiary account
+subsidiary account One of a ground

 One of a group of related accounts that support, in detail, the summary totals in a control account.